What is Local SEO? Everything You Need to Know

 Local SEO Checklist

-• Claim and verify your Google My Business listing
+• Claim and verify your Google Business Profile listing

-• Optimize your Google My Business profile with accurate, up-to-date information and high-quality photos
+• Optimize your Google Business Profile with accurate, up-to-date information and high-quality photos

-• Build local citations on relevant local business directories and platforms, ensuring consistent NAP information
+• Build local citations on relevant directories, ensuring consistent NAP information

-• Create location-specific pages on your website for each of your business locations
+• Create location-specific pages for each of your business locations

-• Optimize your website content with relevant local keywords and phrases
+• Optimize your content with relevant local keywords and phrases

-• Encourage customers to leave reviews on your Google My Business listing and other relevant platforms
+• Encourage customers to leave reviews on your Google Business Profile and other platforms

-• Engage with your local community by participating in events, sponsorships, and partnerships
+• Engage with your local community through events, sponsorships, and partnerships

-• Create locally-focused content, such as blog posts highlighting local events or insider tips
+• Create locally focused content, such as posts highlighting local events or insider tips

-• Implement local schema markup on your website to provide search engines with structured data about your business
+• Implement local schema markup to give search engines structured data about your business

 • Ensure your website is mobile-friendly and loads quickly on all devices

-• Monitor your local search rankings and online reputation regularly and adjust your strategy as needed
+• Monitor your local rankings and online reputation regularly, and adjust as needed

 What is Local SEO: Final Steps